Khaingz/Fintech-Finder-Application/README.md

 The steps for this challenge are broken out into the following sections:

-Step 1 - Import Ethereum Transaction Functions into the Fintech Finder Application.
+Step 1 - Import Ethereum rransaction functions into the "Fintech Finder Application".

-Step 2 - Sign and execute a pyament transaction
+Step 2 - Sign and execute a pyament transaction.

-Step 3 - Inspect the transaction on Ganache
+Step 3 - Inspect the transaction on Ganache.

 # Inspect the transaction